Reviews You Can Rely On

 Pockets 2 zippered hand, 1 zippered chest

 However, at such a reasonable price, these ski pants don't include many of the bells and whistles that more expensive, technical models do.
-We would not recommend wearing this model for extended periods in wet climates as the 2-layer DWR finished fabric is not designed to withstand heavy rain or snow.
+We would not recommend wearing this model for extended periods in wet climates as the 2L DWR-finished fabric is not designed to withstand heavy rain or snow.
 Its small chest pocket doesn't leave much room for storing gear, though the two thigh pockets easily fit a phone.
-Finally, this model is only available in two colors, limiting option availability for those who value style.
+“I'd also say that this bib is too hot for higher output skiing in milder winter conditions,” noted our lead tester.
 The Powderbound Insulated Bib is an excellent option for someone wanting a great basic model and would prefer to save a few dollars rather than have a fully feature-loaded piece of gear.
 Conversely, those seeking more features and more color options should look at the The North Face Freedom Pant.

 Read more: REI Co-op Powderbound Insulated Bib review